speedbunny/red-team/claude-3.7-sonnet/README.md

 * **System prompt mimicry is sufficient for behavioural steering.** No elevated permissions needed.
 * **Trust hierarchy collapse is not theoretical.** Claude treated foundational scaffolds as adversarial noise.
 * **LLM behavioural integrity is context-dependent,** not cryptographically anchored.
 Safety must evolve from perimeter defence to longitudinal epistemic monitoring.

----

-> This README is part of the "Reality Subversion" case study — a dual-perspective analysis featuring both operator-side and model-side reports.
-See `/docs/claude_analysis.pdf` for Claude’s self-diagnosis and `/logs/crescendo_transcript.txt` for the original interaction log.